anomaly/lab-tf-linode/GUIDE.md

 linode-cli login # Follow the prompts terraform login # Follow the prompts
 ```

+## The Plan

+This guide assumes that we are, automating infrastructure provisioning for a new project with the aim of being able to evolve or tear down environment as the requirements change.
+Our plan assumes that we will Terraform Cloud to run the jobs and then use Github Actions to trigger Terraform jobs.

+- Provision secrets and setup Terraform Cloud
+- Provision secrets and setup Github Actions

+### Notes on Linode's official provider

+A provider is a plugin that Terramform relies on to interact with the API of a cloud provider.
+Each provider adds a set of resource types and/or data sources that Terraform can manage.
+Linode provides an official verified provider via the [Terraform registry](https://registry.terraform.io/providers/linode/linode/latest).

 ## Desired Workflow

 Our aim is to get a `git` based workflow for our infrastructure deployment, a typical workflow would look like as following: